|Tim Roufs||extended search|

-They're also pretty, that's why they make beads out of that.
+They're also pretty; that's why they make beads out of that.
 That's what they wear too.
-A lot of Indians will use that on their dancing costumes, and when you see that it will probably be meditated in Indian so it'll work.
+A lot of Indians will use that on their dancing costumes, and when you see that it will probably be meditated in Indian so it'll work [its spiritual power].
 You never get tired out with that on your costume, if that's what you believe in.
-You could use míi-giis on your costume without them being meditated, you could use them any way you want to, but that's pretty rough, spiritually pretty rough.
+You could use míi-giis on your costume without them being meditated, you could use them any way you want to, but if you use them that's pretty rough, spiritually pretty rough.

 Míi-giss is a pretty rough word in Indian.
 When they say that he's got one, a míi-giss, oohh boy!!!!, that's rough!
 There are members of other churches now and to approve this míi-giss through the old Indians now is difficult.
 The old Indians know that míi-giss, and they know the young Indians don't listen to that -- until they're sick.
 Then they know it.